 Sumitomo Corporation is engaged in activities to introduce traditional Japanese culture to overseas local communities where it does business.
 It helps its overseas business sites and Group companies to establish favorable relationships respective local people.

 Our proactive engagement in these activities is based on our belief that promoting local interest in Japanese culture will help the Company further develop its business at site.
-In fiscal 2015, three employees engaged the activities in Myanmar.

 In 2010 Sumitomo Corporation became a sponsor of a project for training doctors from developing countries, which is promoted and organized by the Japanese Council for Medical Training (JCMT) and operated by Tokyo's Toranomon Hospital.